breehaqasim/GlowSense-Skincare-Beauty-Consultancy-Platform/README.md

 * **SSL encryption verification**: Ensure that all communication between the frontend and backend is encrypted using SSL.
 * **Session hijacking tests**: Perform tests to ensure session management is secure and resistant to hijacking attempts.

-Refer to Chapter 5.6 of the project documentation for the complete test plan.
+Refer to Testing Strategy documentation for the complete test plan available in `Documentations/Testing Strategy.pdf`.

 ## 📄 Documentation
 * [**Software Architecture**](https://github.com/breehaqasim/GlowSense-Skincare-Beauty-Consultancy-Platform/blob/main/Documentations/Software%20Architecture%20Document.pdf)